“There are two types of people: people who do backup, and people who will start doing it.”

 In MySQL, there are multiple ways to create an incremental backup.
 In addition, there are turnkey solutions that allow you to automate the process.
 Before moving on to considering how to make incremental backups, remember that incremental backups do not eliminate the need for full backups.

 Full and Incremental Backups

-Indeed, there is a temptation to do one full backup, and then always make only incremental backups.
+Indeed, there is a temptation to do one full backup, and then make only incremental backups.
 However, this is very dangerous.
 If at least one file in the backup set is damaged, then the entire recovery chain is lost.
-Also, you need to factor in the fact that the bigger backup set the more time it will take to recover.
+Also, you need to factor in the fact that the bigger the backup set the more time it will take to recover.